prasanthreddylomada/News_Blog/README.md

 ## Overview

-- **news-source**: Watches for new articles in `$sources` configured at periodic intervals of `$sleep_time_minutes`.
-Makes an entry in DB and Notifys `news_flow`.
+- **news-source**: Watches for new articles in `$sources` at periodic intervals of `$sleep_time_minutes`.
+Makes an entry in DB (via `backend-server`) and Notifys `news_flow`.
-- **news_flow**: Periodically checks for new URLs from `news-source`, invokes the `agent-wrapper` for additional processing (NER, state classification, summary).
+- **news_flow**: Queues articles received from `news-sources`.
+Calls `agent-wrapper` to generate Summary, Entities, Location Analysis.
-- **agent-wrapper**: A Python module that interfaces with various NLP/LLM agents.
+- **agent-wrapper**: API end point for Ai Agent.
+Given article link, performs Summarization, Named Entity Recognition & Location Analysis.
+Updates enty in DB (via `backend-server`) with information extracted by Ai Agent.
-- **backend-server**: A Node.js server that interfaces with MongoDB to store and retrieve processed news data.
+- **backend-server**: Interface to access MongoDb database, accessed by `news-source`, `agent-wrapper` & `frontend`.
 - **frontend**: A React application that displays the processed news articles to end users.

-This project is designed to be **open-ended** and can be easily adapted for different data sources, intervals, or additional NLP tasks.
+All the units perform independently, it is very easy to add a new module.
+Also, no hardcoding was done, all important variables are stored in respective config files.
+Do Check Them Out !!.

 ---